cogsys-tuebingen/mobilestereonet/README.md

 ## Credits

 The implementation of this code is based on [PSMNet](https://github.com/JiaRenChang/PSMNet) and [GwcNet](https://github.com/xy-guo/GwcNet).
-Also, thanks to Matteo Poggi for the [KITTI python utils](https://github.com/mattpoggi/kitti-utilities-python).
+Also, we would like to thank the authors of [THOP: PyTorch-OpCounter](https://github.com/Lyken17/pytorch-OpCounter), [Flops counter](https://github.com/sovrasov/flops-counter.pytorch) and [KITTI python utils](https://github.com/mattpoggi/kitti-utilities-python).

 ## License